TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Tca/Index.rst

 .. note::

-   This field is traditionally named "transOrigPointerField", but any name can be used since it is registered with the "languageField" property.
+   This field is traditionally named "l18n\_parent", but any name can be used since it is registered with the "transOrigPointerField" property.

    The "l18n\_parent" name used in table "tt\_content" is a historical mistake.